bytepath/shared/readme.md

 ## Validator

-This is a framework agnostic library for performing validation on client data.
+Validator is a framework agnostic library for performing validation on client data.
 The class provides both an interface that defines how the validator works, and an abstract implementation of that interface that you can use to implement validation in your application.

 ### ValidatorInterface